Dombarth/tilers-sydney/index.md

     Before quoting, I work through a set of questions about your space:

     - **What's under the existing surface?** - Concrete, timber, old tiles, render?
 Each has different prep requirements.
 I check this first because it changes the scope.
-    - **Does the waterproofing need to be redone?** - In wet areas, I coordinate with a licensed waterproofer.
+    - **Does the waterproofing need to be redone?** - In wet areas, we handle waterproofing in-house (we hold a builders licence and are licensed waterproofers).
 If the membrane is compromised, tiling over it is a waste of money.
     - **Where should cuts fall?** - I plan the layout so small slivers and awkward cuts don't end up in visible spots.
 This takes time upfront but changes how the room feels.
     - **Is the tile suitable for the application?** - Some tiles aren't rated for floors, showers, or outdoor use.
 I'll flag this before you buy.